Omiiii-20/Arbitrary-Precision-Calculator/README.md

     struct node *next;
 } Dlist;

-Each digit of a number is stored as one node in the list.
+Each digit of a number is stored as a node in the list.

-✨ Features

-✔ Handles very large numbers
-✔ Memory efficient
-✔ Modular design
-✔ Uses linked lists instead of arrays
-✔ Works like a real big integer calculator
+---

+## 🧠 Concepts Used

+- Doubly Linked Lists
+- Dynamic Memory Allocation
+- Pointer Manipulation
+- Modular Programming in C

+---

+## ⚠️ Limitations

+- Only integer arithmetic supported
+- No floating-point operations
+- Limited input validation

+---

-🧹 How to Clean Build Files
+## 🧹 Clean Build

 make clean

-This removes .o files and the executable.
+Removes .o files and executable.

+---

-📘 License
+## 📘 License

-This project is open-source.
-You may modify, distribute, or use it for learning.
+This project is open-source and can be used for learning purposes.